anujdevopslearn/MavenBuild/README.md

+Hello Planet EArth ..
+Mike has taken over

-HelloWorld Servlet example with corresponding Dockerfile
+ Servlet example with corresponding Dockerfile

 Use Maven Build first to create war file in Target folder.